HarrisonMauseth/pet-food-tracker/README.md

-# Dog Food Reminder Overview
+# Pet Food Tracker Overview
 This project stems from living in a house with four dogs who love to lie about how much food they have eaten.
 Since the dogs often slept in different rooms, there was not really a great system to ensure they all got fed the proper amount.

 The solution?
 Create a display that lives near the dog food with physical buttons and a UI simple enough that a 5 year old can operate it while leaving myself room to iterate on the design as I learn more.